EuBIC/EuBIC2023/FullGuidelines.md

 ## Submission

-Topics for the hackathon sessions during the EuBIC 2023 Developer's Meeting can now be proposed!
+Topics for the hackathon sessions during the EuBIC 2023 Developers Meeting can now be proposed!

 We are currently **crowd sourcing** projects to connect bioinformaticians.
 You can **vote for your favorite projects** and international task forces will be created around the most successful proposals.
-Projects with most votes will be presented at the Developer's Meeting and included in coding sessions!
+Projects with most votes will be presented at the Developers Meeting and included in coding sessions!

 These projects can include, but are not limited to: